 Can Contact Naps be helpful during transitions?

-While there’s limited research specifically on contact naps during transitions, studies onstress in infants show that close physical contact with a caregiver can buffer the effects of stress and promote emotional regulation.
-This suggests that contact naps can be a valuable tool during periods of change or challenge for babies.
+While there’s limited research specifically on contact naps during transitions, studies on stress in infants show that close physical contact with a caregiver can buffer the effects of stress and promote emotional regulation.
+4 This suggests that contact naps can be a valuable tool during periods of change or challenge for babies, especially when facing a big transition such as moving from contact naps to independent sleep.

 Skin-to-skin contact, especially during contact naps, can significantly boost milk supply.
 This is because it stimulates the release of prolactin and oxytocin, hormones crucial for milk production and let-down.